Kingsssman/traveland/README.md

 1. User can SignIn / SignOut by using email and password

-2. User can perform CRUD operations with own tours
+2. User can add own Tour Product (fill with title, image, description, price, country)

-3. Ability to view all available tours for unregistered users
+3. Ability to view all available Tour Products for Unregistered Users

-4. Get Detailed info about tour
+4. Get Detailed info about Tour Product

-5. Add tour to Cart Page with CRUD operations
+5. Add tour to Cart Page

-6. Ability to buy tour (only for registered users)
+6. Ability to buy Tour Product (only for registered users)

 ## Functional Requirements